 - contributed to the cost of the redesign of the Hope Garden (which St Peter's decided to commemorate by installing a bench dedicated to the Friends)

-- contributed to the cost of brand new churchyard interpretation and church signage which will be installed in the Autumn of 2012
+- contributed to the cost of brand new churchyard interpretation and church signage which was installed in the Autumn of 2012

 - undertaken to contribute to the cost of a public memorial sculpture for the Hope Garden.
 This sculpture has recently been commissioned and will carry leaves with the names of those whose ashes are buried in the garden inscribed upon them.